cored/bucketface/README.markdown

 ## Credits

-Bucketface is based and inspired by Octopussy [Octopussy](http://github.com/pengwynn/octopussy)
+Bucketface is based and inspired by [Octopussy](http://github.com/pengwynn/octopussy)

 ## Copyright